PundarikakshNTripathi/Cognova-Amazon-ML-Challenge-2025/Documentation.md

 ### 2.2 Solution Strategy

-We adopted a multimodal ensemble strategy with four key innovations:
+We adopted a multimodal ensemble strategy with the following key components:

-1. **Advanced Text Pipeline**: Dual-optimized scripts (CPU/GPU) using Sentence-BERT embeddings (all-MiniLM-L6-v2) with LightGBM and XGBoost ensemble for maximum flexibility and speed.
+1. **Advanced Text Pipeline**: CPU/GPU variants using Sentence-BERT embeddings (all-MiniLM-L6-v2), with LightGBM and XGBoost regressors.
+Embeddings are cached to speed up subsequent runs.

-2. **Vision Language Model Pipeline**: Heavily optimized moondream2 VLM with batch processing, GPU acceleration, and progress caching for resilience against interruptions.
+2. **Fast Image CNN Pipeline**: ResNet-50 feature extractor (torchvision) + LightGBM regressor.
+Features are memmap-cached (FP16).
+Optional 5-fold OOF generation via `--cv`.

-3. **Intelligent Ensemble Strategy**: Automated weight optimization using Optuna framework to directly minimize SMAPE on validation data, with smart combination of CPU and GPU text model predictions when available.
+3. **Optimized Ensemble**: Optuna-tuned non-negative weights to minimize SMAPE on OOF.
+The code auto-detects log1p OOF mismatches and converts with `expm1`.

-4. **MLOps Integration**: Complete workflow instrumentation with MLflow for experiment tracking, caching mechanisms for embeddings and VLM predictions to drastically reduce runtimes after initial execution.
+4. **Optional VLM**: moondream2 VLM inference pipeline with batching and caching; can be integrated when available.

 **Approach Type:** Hybrid Multimodal Ensemble with MLOps
 **Core Innovation:** Our core innovation lies in the production-ready fusion of two distinct, state-of-the-art pipelines with comprehensive reproducibility features.
 The final blending weights are mathematically determined using the **Optuna** framework to directly minimize the competition's SMAPE metric on our robust validation set.